It is possible to extend the list of available feature sets by creating custom ones.

 - List of rendering features contained in the original material (here, Default_Billboard.pkma).
 You can remove all you don’t need, and add the ones you’ll be using.

-The created material uses for its fragment shader a wrong .frag, you will have to specify the correct .frag path.
-Doing so will refresh the UI and display the fragment shader code.
+The created material uses for its fragment shader an incorrect .frag file, you will have to specify the correct .frag path.
+Doing so will refresh the UI and display the fragment shader code (see Material editor for more information):

 We now have a very simple fragment shader associated with our material, having few features for testing.
 It is now ready for use on a billboard renderer: